 The Physics Research Division is developing the basic experimental and theoretical understanding of magnetically confined plasmas, including experimental research in magnetic reconnection in plasmas, and development of advanced and novel plasma diagnostics.
-The experimental facilities in this division include the Versatile Toroidal Facility for basic plasma science research.
+The experimental facilities in this division include the Versatile Toroidal Facility for basic plasma science research, and the Levitated Dipole Experiment (LDX) for studying space plasma physics-related phenomena.
 Scientists, students, and faculty in this division also carry out world-renowned theoretical research.

 The High-Energy-Density Physics Division designs and implements experiments on national facilities, such as the OMEGA laser facility at the University of Rochester Laboratory for Laser Energetics, and the National Ignition Facility at Lawrence Livermore National Facility.
 This division discovered the existence of megagauss magnetic fields in laser-compressed pellets.
 This division also performs related theoretical calculations to study and explore the nonlinear dynamics and properties of plasmas in inertial fusion and those under the extreme conditions of density (~1000 g/cc), pressure (~1000 gigabar), and field strength (~megagauss).
 Most recently the division has conducted pioneering nuclear science experiments using high-energy-density plasmas, ushering in a new and exciting field of research, plasma nuclear science, blending the separate disciplines of plasma and nuclear physics.

-The Waves and Beams Division conducts experimental and theoretical research on the physical principles of novel sources of coherent radiation ranging from the microwave to the infrared, optical, and X-ray regions of the electromagnetic spectrum.
-Current research includes work on the gyrotron (or cyclotron resonance maser), a novel source of millimeter wave and terahertz radiation using high magnetic fields.
+The Waves and Beams Division conducts experimental and theoretical research on the physical principles of novel sources of high-power, coherent radiation ranging from the microwave to the terahertz region of the electromagnetic spectrum.
+Current research focuses on the gyrotron (or cyclotron resonance maser), a novel source of millimeter wave and terahertz radiation using high magnetic fields, and on novel forms of the traveling wave tube amplifier.
 The division also conducts research on novel concepts for high-gradient acceleration of electrons to demonstrate the principles required for future generations of electron linear accelerators.
 The experimental research utilizes a 25 MeV accelerator to investigate high-gradient acceleration of electrons and coherent radiation by femtosecond electron bunches.

 The Fusion Technology and Engineering Division provides critical engineering support to the national fusion energy sciences program for both operating magnetic confinement fusion experiments and advanced fusion design projects.
 The division has extensive experience in design, analysis, development, and fabrication of advanced high-field copper and superconducting magnet technology.
 Present research is focused on developing second-generation high-temperature superconductors for high-field, high-current cables for fusion magnets, and for applications of superconducting DC power transmission and distribution.
 The division is also developing very high-field, compact cyclotron accelerators for applications such as proton radiotherapy for cancer treatment, active detection of strategic nuclear materials for protection against weapons of mass destruction, and variable energy, heavy-ion accelerators for fusion materials research.